 Naturally all this fuss raised an outcry among the expectant mothers: What about their rights, and so on?
 It was preposterous enough for ordinary housewives to be pressed into transporting noted dignitaries in their wombs like rajahs in sedan chairs.
 But now the very sedan chairs were facing termination.
 The Unborn, it was clear, were fully prepared to stand up for their rights—and who could deny them in an age when individual rights so plainly took precedence over family and community?

 Throughout these controversies, one factor that helped the Baby Party stay afloat was the high turnover of its membership.
-In a society rife with corruption, the Babies boasted new faces in their leadership every six or nine months, and with such brief tenures it was hard to pin anything on them (except, of course, a diaper).
+In a society rife with corruption, the Babies boasted new faces in their leadership every six or nine months, and with such brief tenures it was hard to pin anything on them (except, of course, diapers).

 In the long run, however, scandal infected the ranks even of these chubby cherubs.
 For naturally there were those who tried to cling to power even after they were out of diapers.
 Birth records were falsified, and drugs became available for the retarding of development.
 Eventually it became impossible to discern any difference between a seasoned politician and one fresh from the nursery, thus weakening the Babies’ credibility.

 In the end the Baby Government was brought down by the Pro-Wife Party, which lobbied for the permanent closing of all wombs.
 Once the official ban on procreation took effect, the very state of infancy rapidly became defunct.
 Who would have thought that a platform advocating the effective termination of the human race could ever gain such popularity?
 But it was an era when special interest groups ruled the day, and when no voice could be denied its right to form a government.
-Indeed the time was coming when there would be no government at all, but every citizen would simply do whatever seemed right in his, her, or its own eyes.
+Indeed the time was coming when there would be no government at all, but every citizen would simply do whatever seemed right in his, her, their, or its own eyes.